Beaverton High School: Academics

 In 1985, Beaverton High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

 In 2008, 75% of the school's seniors received a high school diploma.
 Of 521 students, 390 graduated, 99 dropped out, five received a modified diploma, and 27 were still in high school in 2009.

 The school has a wide variety of athletic programs and competes in the 6A-2 Metro League of the Oregon School Activities Association.
 It also hosts club sports like lacrosse, racquetball, ski team, snowboarding team, Dragon Boat, and Multicultural Soccer.
 Along with this, the band, choir, and drama clubs all compete in OSAA sanctioned competitions.

 The school also has several student-organized and teacher-supervised clubs, ranging from many different subjects.
-Just a few examples of this many groups include MEChA, HOSA, Sewing Club, REAP, Ballet Folklorico, MUN, Gender-Sexuality Alliance (GSA), Key Club, Dungeons & Dragons Club, National Honor Society (NHS), National Art Honor Society (NAHS), Fishing Club, and Eco Club.
+Just a few examples of this many groups include MEChA, HOSA, Sewing Club, REAP, Ballet Folklorico, MUN, Gender-Sexuality Alliance (GSA), Key Club, Dungeons & Dragons Club, International Thespian Society (Drama Club), National Honor Society (NHS), National Art Honor Society (NAHS), Fishing Club, and Eco Club.
 There are also competitive academic teams like Speech, Debate, and an FRC robotics team.